michaelm4320/Automated-News-Dashboard/README.md

 APIs (Application Programming Interfaces) are interfaces that allow different software applications to communicate with each other.
 They define a set of rules and protocols that enable data exchange between systems.
 Types of APIs:

-RESTful APIs: These are APIs that follow the principles of Representational State Transfer (REST) and use HTTP requests to perform CRUD (Create, Read, Update, Delete) operations on resources.
+RESTful APIs: These are APIs that follow the principles of Representational State Transfer (REST) and use HTTP requests.
-Using APIs in Web Development:

 Controllers: Controllers in web development handles incoming requests, processes the necessary data, and sends back the appropriate responses based on its corresponding API endpoint.
 It acts as a bridge between the user interface and the backend logic of an application.